yehudastern/server-client-assighnment/README.md

 # Milestone 2

 In this milestone we essentionally made a server and a client.
-The client connects to the server (using tcl protocol). send the server a vector a distance method and a number in this form:
+The client connects to the server (using tcl protocol).
+Send the server a vector a distance method and a number in this form:

      x1 x2 x3 ... xn MAN/AUC/CHB/CAN/MIN number (vector distance k)

-and the server returns the distance method to be printed by the client, or invalid arguments.
+And the server returns the distance method to be printed by the client, or invalid arguments.
- - compile: we provided a Makefile, so use make to create the server and client executables.
+ - Compile: We provided a Makefile, so use make to create the server and client executables.
- - command line for the server:
+ - Command line for the server:

      ./server.out file port